NVIDIA/aistore/docs/cli/show.md

 In both cases, we are asking a specific target node (denoted as `NODE_ID` in the command's help) for a specific job ID (denoted as `JOB_ID`).

 Selection-wise, this would be the case of ultimate specificity.
-Accordingly, on the opposite side of the spectrum then would be something like this:
+Accordingly, on the opposite side of the spectrum would be something like:

 ```console
 $ ais show job --all